phidatahq/phidata/README.md

 ## What are Agents?

-Agents are programs where a language model controls the flow of execution.
-Instead of forcing ourselves into a binary definition, we recommend looking at Agents through the lens of Agency and Autonomy.
+Agents are programs that use language models to control execution flows.
+They can perform tasks autonomously by integrating tools, memory, and knowledge.

-## Level 0: Agent with no tools
+- **Level 0**: Agents with no tools (basic inference tasks).

-The simplest agent makes a call to a language model and returns the response.
+- **Level 1**: Agents with tools for advanced task execution.
+- **Level 2**: Agents with knowledge, combining memory and reasoning.
+- **Level 3**: Teams of agents collaborating on complex workflows.

+## Example - Basic Agent

 ```python
 from agno.agent import Agent